 Driveway freezing over from ditch

-Driveway also freezes over from failed drain tile under driveway and other drainage issues; snow may conceal ice, both prevent a car from stopping
+Driveway also freezes over from failed drain tile under driveway and other drainage issues; snow may conceal ice, either prevents cars from stopping going down toward Frederick Pike and the Stillwater River

 Example of a culvert under asphalt section of driveway; others have clogged and/or collapsed.